regan-sarwas/npmap.js/API.md

       }]
     };

-You can see examples of configuring tooltips for overlays in the [tooltips](https://github.com/nationalparkservice/npmap.js/blob/master/examples/tooltips.html) example map.
+You can see examples of configuring tooltips for overlays in the [tooltips example](https://github.com/nationalparkservice/npmap.js/blob/master/examples/tooltips.html).

 ## Styling Vectors